Viktor1012/hello-world/README.md

 # hello-world
 Lab6
-I'm astudent.
+I'm a student.
 I like play football and computer games.
 I live in Kyiv, and studying at the NTU (National Transport University).